 For the most part, there are no statistically significant differences between the injury claims rate for those who work in firms with various employment engagement practices and those who work in firms that do not have these practices.
-An exception is men who work in firms with employee feedback programmes (e.g. satisfaction surveys) have a 9.7% lower likelihood of having an injury claim than men who work in firms which do not have these programmes.
+An exception is men who work in firms with employee feedback programmes (e.g. satisfaction surveys) are 0.097 percentage points less likely to have an injury claim than men who work in firms which do not have these programmes.

-For men, relative to the base case of no employees being covered by collective agreements, workers in firms where 11-90% of workers are covered have a 18.8% lower probability of having an injury claim.
+For men, relative to the base case of no employees being covered by collective agreements, workers in firms where 11-90% of workers are covered are 0.188 percentage points less likely to have an injury claim.
 There are no statistically significant differences by collective agreement coverage for women.
 Male workers in firms with employee feedback programmes also have lower injury claim rates.
 These variables likely reflect the amount of voice and bargaining power employees have within the firm, suggesting that greater voice reduces injury claim rates, at least for male workers.
 For women, having policies or practices to address pay gaps (including gender pay gaps) is associated with lower injury claims, however the result is not statistically significant for men.
-Female workers in firms that report having childcare allowances or facilities have a claim rate that is 7.6% higher than female workers in firms that do not report having these childcare arrangements.
+Female workers in firms that report having childcare allowances or facilities have a claim rate that is 0.076 percentage points higher than female workers in firms that do not report having these childcare arrangements.

-Table C Degradation actimates ACC were related linium coloima (DOG Communication from the second second .: Table 6 Regression estimates, ACC WORK-related i injury claims (BOS s sample, full specificat lon)
+Table 6 Regression estimates, ACC work-related injury claims (BOS sample, full specification)